top of page

 Design is a Mirror and a Lens

-Some buildings don’t just occupy space—they proclaim something.
 The Cathedral of Learning at the University of Pittsburgh stands like a monument to permanence.
-Towering above campus, it feels designed to last a thousand years, as if learning itself had been quarried into stone.
+Towering over campus, it feels designed to last a thousand years, as if learning itself had been quarried into stone.
 It says: We are here to endure.

 ree